astrocatalogs/sne-internal/OSC-JSON-format.md

 }
 ```

-Sources are extremely important in the OSC, and every single piece of data added to an event JSON file **must have a source attribution**, with the sole exception of the supernova name and aliases.
+Sources are extremely important in the OSC, and every single piece of data added to an event JSON file **must have a source attribution**, with the sole exception of the supernova name, aliases, and the sources themselves.
 Published data sources are preferred over secondary sources (the OSC falls into a secondary source category), but if the data was collected by a secondary source intermediate to being added to the OSC, these sources should also be attributed in the source list.

 Sources of data contain five fields, three of which are optional: